twardoch/svgop/README.md

 ### Building shortcut 😉

-[build/svgop-qjs](https://github.com/twardoch/svgop/tree/master/build/svgop-qjs) contains the webpacked svgo that you can run with qjs and the generated .c that you can compile against the QuickJS headers to get the binary.
+[build/svgop-qjs](https://github.com/twardoch/svgop/tree/master/build/svgop-qjs) contains the intermediate results of my hackery: webpacked svgo that you can run with qjs and the generated .c that you can compile against the QuickJS headers to get the binary.

 ### Note